 When Rebecca started her Maven Women journey, she realized she wasn’t alone in wanting socially and environmentally conscious clothing.
 The greater the demand for ethically made clothing and the level of transparency that Maven Women provides, the more sustainable clothing options there will be.
 While Green America recommends buying used clothing when you can to lower your impact on the planet, buying new can still help to move the industry forward.
 For those times, when you aren’t able to shop second hand, looking for and supporting brands similar to Maven Women is a great option.
 Maven Women and other Green Business Members, such as Sympatico Clothing, Natural Clothing Company, and Organic Attire, demonstrate that a business model that prioritizes the planet and people is possible.

-For $40 of your first order from Maven Women, use the discount code "GreenAmerica" at check out.
+For $40 off your first order from Maven Women, use the discount code "GreenAmerica" at check out.

-Here are some tips to spot a leader:
+Here are some tips to spot leaders in sustainable clothing:

 Look to see if the brands: